sajeebce/lms/COURSE_MANAGEMENT_IMPLEMENTATION_PLAN.md

 - Keep the same modern, slightly gamified tile style as rest of dashboard: light background, subtle glow border on hover, consistent accent color for active card.

 > Implementation note: technically, Lesson/PDF map into the same `CourseLesson` table with different `contentType`, and Online/Offline map into `CourseActivity` with different `activityType`.
 The UI should hide that complexity and present a simple, friendly choice.
+#### Online exam / practice – Question selection & performance

+- Build a dedicated Question Bank search endpoint/server action (e.g. `searchQuestionsForActivity`) that:
+  - Accepts filters: `classId`, `subjectId`, `streamId`, `chapterIds[]`, `topicIds[]`, difficulty, source, examYear, free-text search, etc.
+  - Accepts pagination inputs: `page`, `pageSize` (or cursor/`take` + `cursor`), and returns `items[]` + `totalCount` (or `hasMore`).
+  - Always scopes by `tenantId` and respects Question status (exclude archived/inactive by default).
+- For **reuse / exclusion**:
+  - Maintain a mapping table between exams/quizzes and Question Bank questions (or reuse the existing exam module linkage) so you can efficiently answer "which questions were used in Exam X / Quiz Y".
+  - The question search action should accept an optional list of `excludeExamIds[]` and filter out any questions that appear in those exams' question mappings when requested.
+- Frontend behaviours for smooth UX:
+  - Use debounced filter/search input (≈300–500ms) to avoid firing a request per keystroke.
+  - Implement infinite scroll or a `Load more` pattern instead of traditional numbered pagination; keep the selected question list separate so selections survive pagination and filter tweaks.
+  - When filters change, reset to page 1, show a skeleton/loading state, and scroll back to the top of the list.
+  - For each returned question, include lightweight metadata about previous usage (e.g. list of exam titles where it appears) so the UI can render "Used in: …" chips without extra round-trips.

 ---